27100340/db-lums-proj-group-78/ReadMe.md

 ## navigate to backend folder and follow instructions in RUN.md in one terminal

 ## navigate to frontend folder and follow RUN.md in another terminal instance simultaneously

+### for KUBERNETES navigate to kubernetes-sqlserver/ and read the readme there